 This policy is reviewed annually by the CBI Audit Committee and led by the Director for Finance and Corporate Services at the CBI.

-In 2018 we carried out a high-level review of our suppliers and believe that all our active suppliers, totalling approximately 800 businesses, are low to medium risk given the country and context of operation, the type of organisation, our knowledge of the supplier and our level of spend.
+The CBI previously conducted a high-level review of our suppliers and believe that all our active suppliers, totalling approximately 800 businesses, are low to medium risk given the country and context of operation, the type of organisation, our knowledge of the supplier and our level of spend.

 As a professional services organisation our largest suppliers are engaged in the provision of services to support our staff and offices.
 Staff services include both direct costs (benefits such as pensions and health insurance) and indirect costs (such as IT provision and recruitment agencies).
 Office costs include rent, rates and services such as cleaning and catering).
-The other significant type of supplier is for our events, such as large hotels or venues
+The other significant type of supplier is for our events, such as large hotels or venues and digital platforms.

-Through our recruitment and employment practices we screen all potential employees to ensure they have a right to live and work in the UK or in the relevant country where they have applied for employment with the CBI
+Through our recruitment and employment practices we screen all potential employees to ensure they have a right to live and work in the UK or in the relevant country where they have applied for employment with the CBI.

 The CBI operate a Whistleblowing Policy which I kept under review by the CBI Audit Committee.
 The current policy allows for any member of CBI staff to make an anonymous protected disclosure to the Director of HR or the CBI Director-General.
 Where the employee believes that the issue is particularly sensitive and it would not be appropriate to raise it to either of these people, then the disclosure can be made to the Chair of the CBI Audit committee.